Military deployment checklist: 7 ways to prepare your finances

 Boost your emergency fund

-While it’s always a good idea to have emergency savings on hand, it’s even more important for service members who may need to weather dips in income or cover unexpected expenses like moving costs or medical bills.
+While it’s always a good idea to have on hand, it’s even more important for service members who may need to weather dips in income or cover unexpected expenses like moving costs or medical bills.
 To figure out how much to save, add up your total necessary expenses each month, and then multiply that by the number of months you’d like to have on hand.

 Enroll in online banking